KittyGiraudel/site/_posts/2014-03-03-another-sass-button-library.md

   - library
 ---

-If you enjoy reading about Sass, you may have stumbled upon Stuart Robson's [recent article promoting BEM](http://www.alwaystwisted.com/post.php?s=2014-02-27-even-easier-bem-ing-with-sass-33) syntax with new Sass 3.3 features.
-Pretty cool article; if you haven't read it, you definitely should.
+If you enjoy reading about Sass, you may have stumbled upon Stuart Robson’s [recent article promoting BEM](http://www.alwaystwisted.com/post.php?s=2014-02-27-even-easier-bem-ing-with-sass-33) syntax with new Sass 3.3 features.
+Pretty cool article; if you haven’t read it, you definitely should.

 Anyway, I had a couple of minutes to kill the other day so I opened new [pen](https://codepen.io) and started writing a little button library.
 Yes, another one!
-Actually my point wasn't to improve anything, I just wanted to code some Sass, just for the sake of it.
+Actually my point wasn’t to improve anything, I just wanted to code some Sass, just for the sake of it.

 Anyway, I came up with some interesting things and Stuart suggested I wrote a little something about it so here we are.

 ## Main principles

 My point was to create a base class and a couple of modifiers to be used along with the base class using the brand new `&--modifier` syntax.
-Then you can stack as many modifiers as you want as long as they don't conflict with each others (multiple color schemes for instance).
+Then you can stack as many modifiers as you want as long as they don’t conflict with each others (multiple color schemes for instance).

 Also the code should be DRY and the CSS output well optimized.
 As light as it can be!
 And last but not least, the most important pieces of configuration should be handled with a couple of variables to avoid digging into the code.

 ## Configuration

-Let's start with the configuration, shall we?
+Let’s start with the configuration, shall we?

 ```scss
 // Configuration